michaelb/sniprun/doc/Mathematica_original.md

-To use the mathematica_original interpreter, you need to have `wolfram` (a shortcut to WolframKernel) installed and on your PATH.
+To use the mathematica_original interpreter, you need to have WolframKernel installed and on your PATH.

 # Enabling graphics